google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 ![center](res/yes_or_no.png)

 <!--
-Binary means that there are only two values to predict.
+Binary means there are only two values to predict.
 Binary classification is used to predict one of two values.

 These can be true/false, hotdog/not hotdog, yes/no, benign/malignant, or any other possible this-or-that options.
 For simplicity, these options are usually encoded as 1 and 0.